project-codeflare/rayvens/README.md

 Rayvens leverages [Apache Camel](https://camel.apache.org) to make it possible for data scientists to access hundreds data services with little effort.

-For example, one can periodically fetch data from a REST API with code:
+For example, we can periodically fetch data from a REST API with code:
 ```python
 source_config = dict(
     kind='http-source',